Chalarangelo/30-seconds-of-code/glossary/README.md

 JSON (JavaScript Object Notation) is a format for storing and exchanging data.
 It closely resembles the JavaScript object syntax, however some data types, such as dates and functions, cannot be natively represented and need to be serialized first.

+### MongoDB

+MongoDB is a NoSQL database model that stores data in flexible, JSON-like documents, meaning fields can vary from document to document and data structure can be changed over time

+### Mutable value

+Mutable value is a type of variable that can be changed once created.
+Objects are mutable as their state can be modified after they are created.
+Primitive values are not mutable as we perform reassignment once we change them.

 ### MVC

 MVC stands for Model-View-Controller and is a software design pattern, emphasizing separation of concerns (logic and display).